sandialabs/slypi/README.md

 $ make html
 ```

 The resulting documention can be accessed under build from the file index.html.
+You can also
+read the compiled version at https://slypi.readthedocs.io/en/latest/index.html.

 ## Installation
 This code is available at https://pypi.org/projects/slypi and can be installed using